barchart/marketdata-formatters-js/README.md

-# marketdata-utilities-js
+# @barchart/marketdata-utilities-js
-## Javascript library for working with proprietary DDF messages
+## JavaScript library for working with Barchart's DDF messages

-##Setup

-This library is intended for use in the browser or headless JavaScript environments (i.e. Node.js).
-It has been released via the usual package managers.

-###npm
+This library provides common code for parsing and interpreting DDF messages (a proprietary, string-based protocol for market data).
+The library is intended for use in client (i.e. browser) and server (i.e. Node.js) environments.
+However, since the source code uses ES6, some assembly may be required for browser use (i.e. polyfills and transpilation).

+### npm

 To import the library as a dependency to your application using npm, use the following command:

-	npm install barchart-marketdata-utilities -S
+	npm install @barchart/marketdata-utilities-js -S

-###bower

-To import the library as a dependency to your application using bower, use the following command:

-	bower install barchart-marketdata-utilities -S

-###git
+### Souce control

 The git repository is publicly-accessible here:

 	https://github.com/barchart/marketdata-utilities-js

-##Documentation

-Generate documentation using the following command:
+## Documentation

+(JSDoc)[http://usejsdoc.org/] is used to document the source code.
+HTML documentation can be generated from the source code as follows:

-	gulp document
+	> gulp document

-##Unit Testing
+## Unit Testing

 Gulp and Jasmine are used.
 Execute unit tests, as follows:

-	gulp test
+	> gulp test